-Loans to the public amounting to EUR 23,644.1m (22,934.8) have been registered as collateral for issued Finnish covered bonds amounting to EUR 20,873.8m (19,750.8) In the event of the company's insolvency, the holders of these bonds have priority to the assets registered as collateral.
-Collaterals are valuated up to the first 70% of the market value of the property.
+Loans to the public amounting to EUR 24,284.5m (23,644.1m) have been registered as collateral for issued Finnish covered bonds amounting to EUR 21,599.6m (20,873.8m) In the event of the company's insolvency, the holders of these bonds have priority to the assets registered as collateral.
+Collaterals are valuated up to the first 70% (Pool 1 for covered bonds issued under the old legislation) or the first 80% (Pool 2 for covered bonds issued under the new legislation) of the market value of the property.

-Note 22 Classification of financial instruments
+Note 23 Classification of financial instruments